Peaceable Kingdom: Transforming our relationship with Animals

 This class explores the varied facets of human-animal relationships by examining representations of non-human animals in the visual arts.
 Using a thematic approach, the course considers works from prehistory to the present, incorporating imagery from cultural traditions throughout the world.
 Themes include: animals and the numinous, human uses of animals, animals aestheticized as sublime, beautiful, and picturesque, narrative and scientific animal illustration, attitudes toward animals in ethical and religious systems, human animality, and animals as creators of art and architecture.

-Madonna University now offers an undergraduate certificate of Completion in Animal Cruelty Investigation, as well as a Masters in humane studies.
+Madonna University now offers undergraduate and graduate certificates of Completion in Animal Cruelty Investigation, as well as a Masters in humane studies.
 Madonna University’s Animal Cruelty certificate program familiarizes students with the ethical treatment of animals while providing them with the basic skills necessary for investigating and reporting the mistreatment of animals.
 Courses include:

 - Criminal Investigations